rootbeerdan/rootbeerdan/README.md

 # About me

-DevOps engineer @ May Mobility and owner of rbd.gg
+DevOps engineer @ May Mobility

 Find me at https://danielmarks.dev